geeper-io/llm-operator/README.md

 Tabby provides AI-powered code completion by connecting to your Ollama models.
 It automatically:

-- Connects to the deployed Ollama service in the same deployment
+- Connects to the deployed Ollama service via configuration file
 - Uses the first specified model (or a custom one you specify)
 - Provides a REST API for code completion
 - Supports multiple programming languages
 - Can be accessed via ingress for external integration
+- Mounts configuration to `~/.tabby/config.toml` for easy customization
+- Includes local embedding model (Nomic-Embed-Text) by default
     image: ghcr.io/open-webui/open-webui
     imageTag: main
     serviceType: ClusterIP